wakatara/harsh/README.md

 * [Bjorn A](https://github.com/gaqzi) - for initial Go code review and improvements pre-release
 * [James RC](https://github.com/yarbelk) - for initial Go code review and improvements pre-release
-* [Blinary](https://github.com/blinry) - for writing habitctl which this shamelessly rips off.
+* [Blinary](https://github.com/blinry) - for writing habitctl which this is an homage to and riff off of.